 - “You are responsible and, even if your consequence is hard for you, I am here for you.”

 These are messages of grace.
-They are the messages of love God demonstrates to us in our “misbehavior” (See Romans 5:8).
+They are the messages of love God demonstrates to us in the sin of our “misbehavior” (see Romans 5:8).
 When we can discipline in ways that communicate these messages, our children will open their hearts to our influence.
 But more important than that, they become more open to see their own sin and better understand the grace given to us through Christ.

 Practical steps to become a safer parent:

 1) Remind yourself of grace-filled truth.
-Which of these stands out to you?
-You might even say your truth out loud:
+Which of these do you need to repeat to yourself often?

 – God loves my child and me in our messy state.